teomat/smokescreen/README.md

 # fun things

-You can put a file named 'command.bat' next to the smokescreen binary and when the bluescreen is triggered this batch file will be run.
+We can put a file named 'command.bat' next to the smokescreen binary and when the bluescreen is triggered this batch file will be run.
 First we're gonna launch a powershell script and do our things from there.

 command.bat: